What Writhes Within

 Spreading the love.

 - Can you invite others to hang out and watch game night?
 Yes!
-Be sure to always tell the Dungeon Master at least a few hours BEFORE game night, as well as the person whose house we are meeting at to play, so we can make sure we accommodate them properly.
+Be sure to always tell the Dungeon Master at least a few hours BEFORE game night, as well as the session host, so we can make sure we can accommodate them properly.
 The DM may have plans for the group, so don’t spring a guest on him unannounced!
-Any guests brought without proper notice beforehand will not be able to stay during the game session.
+Any guests brought without notice beforehand will not be able to stay during the game session.

 - New players to bring into the game will be also subject to DM approval; space is limited, so we won’t have a lot of room for additional players.